nickdevigns/covid-booster-shot-screener/question-1.md

 answers:
   - text: "Yes, I am immunocompromised"
     path: success
-  - text: "No, I am immunocompromised"
+  - text: "No, I am not immunocompromised"
     path: question-2

 # Whether this question includes related resources (yes or no)